facebook

 Huang T, Shu X, Huang YS, Cheuk DK.
 Complementary and miscellaneous interventions for nocturnal enuresis in children.
 Cochrane Database Syst Rev 2011; :CD005230.

 Peng CC, Yang SS, Austin PF, Chang SJ.
-Systematic Review and Meta-analysis of Alarm versus Desmopressin Therapy for Pediatric Monosymptomatic Enuresis.
+Systematic Review and Meta-analysis of Alarm versus Desmopressin Therapy for Paediatric Monosymptomatic Enuresis.
 Sci Rep 2018; 8:16755.

 Collis D, Kennedy-Behr A, Kearney L. The impact of bowel and bladder problems on children’s quality of life and their parents: A scoping review.
 Child Care Health Dev 2019; 45:1.